Arnavion/www-arnavion-dev/src/blog/2019-06-01-how-does-acme-v2-work.md

 	See [Extra: Fulfilling an http-01 challenge](#extra-fulfilling-an-http-01-challenge) for how to fulfill an http-01 challenge.

+	See [Extra: Fulfilling a dns-01 challenge](#extra-fulfilling-a-dns-01-challenge) for how to fulfill a dns-01 challenge.

 - If the challenge is in the `"processing"` state, the client has previously posted to the challenge URL.
 The server is still verifying the challenge, so the client should continue to poll the challenge URL.

 - If the challenge is in the `"valid"` state, the client has previously posted to the challenge URL and the server has verified the challenge successfully.
 There is nothing more for the client to do with this challenge.